-The Medicaid PHR is made possible through an innovative partnership that includes the Agency; Availity, LLC; HealthTrio, LLC; and Healthwise® - at no cost to taxpayers.
+The Medicaid PHR is made possible through an innovative partnership that includes the Agency for Health Care Administration; Availity, LLC; HealthTrio, LLC; and Healthwise® - at no cost to taxpayers.
 Availity, LLC is the vendor providing the Medicaid Health Information Network for physicians and holds the contract with HealthTrio, LLC to offer a consumer Web portal.
 Healthwise provides the Healthwise Knowledgebase to deliver health-related content posting in the Medicaid PHR.
-More information on the PHR, My Florida Health eBook, can be found at http://ahca.myflorida.com/Medicaid/MediPass/aboutCare.shtml.
+More information on the PHR (also known as the My Florida Health eBook) can be found at www.ahca.myflorida.com/Medicaid/MediPass/aboutCare.shtml.